 4 Changes to the EN 388 Glove Standards You Need to Know

-In 2016, the European Standards for Protective Gloves, also known as EN 388 was updated to account for innovations in glove manufacturing.
+In 2016, the European Standard for Protective Gloves (EN 388) was updated to account for innovations in glove manufacturing.
 This blog post will discuss those changes and what you need to know when purchasing gloves tested under EN 388 standards.

 Not sure if these changes apply to your glove?